On the exponential convergence of input-output signals of nonlinear feedback systems: Introduction

-When the input-output space is taken to be the Hilbert space $\ell_2$ (or $L_2$), { a main objective of this paper is to provide conditions that give rise to exponential convergence of the endogenous input-output signals in feedback interconnections of possibly open-loop unbounded subsystems within the powerful and unifying systems analysis framework based on integral quadratic constraints (IQCs)~\cite{megretski1997system,rantzer1997system,khong2021integral}, and the proof makes use of perturbation analysis with respect to a directed gap measure introduced in~\cite{georgiou1997robustness} as well as the exponential weighting methods in~\cite{lessard2016analysis,hu2016exponential}.
-This is subsequently specialised to Lurye systems involving static and time-invariant nonlinearity.
-A uniform bound on the convergence rate over the uncertainty set may also be obtained from our result in the form of a linear matrix inequality (LMI) condition.
-It is shown that when applied to convergence analysis of first-order optimisation algorithms, we recover a main result in~\cite{michalowsky2021robust}.}
+{The main objective} of this paper is to provide conditions that guarantee exponential convergence of the endogenous $\ell_2$ input-output signals in feedback interconnections of possibly open-loop unbounded {discrete-time} subsystems, within the powerful and unifying systems analysis framework based on integral quadratic constraints (IQCs)~\cite{megretski1997system,rantzer1997system,khong2021integral}. {The proofs of the main results make} use of perturbation analysis with respect to a directed gap introduced in~\cite{georgiou1997robustness} as well as the exponential weighting methods in~\cite{lessard2016analysis,hu2016exponential}. { IQC-based perturbation analysis with respect to a directed gap was first introduced in \cite{rantzer1997system} for nonlinear feedback stability analysis, and related results based on the $\nu$-gap metric have been developed in~\cite{cantoni2011robustness} for the LTI setting and~\cite{cantoni2013robust} for the linear time-varying setting; all of these works were concerned with feedback stability as opposed to exponential convergence in the present paper.} The main results in this paper are subsequently specialised to Lurye systems involving static and time-invariant nonlinearity.
+In this case, a uniform bound on the exponential convergence rate over the uncertainty set is shown to be obtainable from our result in the form of a linear matrix inequality (LMI) condition.